Heart failure | Manawa ngoikore

 Your heart has 4 chambers with muscular walls.
 The upper chamber on each side is called an atrium (left and right atrium).
 The lower chambers are ventricles (left and right ventricle).

-Blood that is low in oxygen returns from your body and is collected in the right atrium and then shunted to the right ventricle.
+Blood that's low in oxygen returns from your body and is collected in the right atrium and then shunted to the right ventricle.
 The right ventricle then pumps this blood to your lungs to pick up oxygen.
 Oxygen-rich blood from your lungs returns to your left atrium and passes into the left ventricle.
 The left ventricle then does the most work, pumping oxygen-rich blood to your entire body.

 Every minute your heart pumps 4–6 litres of blood around your body.
 When you are active, this increases a lot.